caiostoduto/caios.pages.dev/README.md

 { binding = "REDIRECT", id = "eba0861323604a19a026ff38e0d65b8e" }
 ```

-4. Copy the binding id and paste it replacing the '***' in the @app/worker/wrangler.toml file
+4. Replace '***' in the @app/worker/wrangler.toml file with the KVNamespace id from step 3

 ```toml
 kv_namespaces = [